qdm12/dns/README.md

-# DNS over TLS upstream server Docker container
+# DNS over TLS or HTTPs forwarding resolver

-DNS over TLS upstream server connected to DNS over TLS (IPv4 and IPv6) servers with DNSSEC, DNS rebinding protection, built-in Docker healthcheck and fine grain IPs + hostnames blocking

-**Announcement**: *The `:latest` image is now based on v2 which is a pure Go implementation for a DNS server connecting over DoT and DoH with a bunch of features.*
+Resolver communicating with public DNS recursive servers over encrypted channels with TLS or HTTPs.
+It also does **caching**, **filtering**, **split-horizon DNS**, **IPv6**, **Prometheus metrucs**.
+It's fully coded in Go and is a single and cross platform binary program.

+**Announcement**: *I am currently working on a DNSSEC validator implementation to reach feature parity with the v1.x.x image using Unbound*

-**The `:latest` Docker image breaks compatibility with previous images based on v1.x.x versions**
+**The `:v2.0.0-beta` Docker image breaks compatibility with previous images based on v1.x.x versions**

 [![Title](https://github.com/qdm12/dns/raw/master/readme/title.png)](https://hub.docker.com/r/qmcgaw/dns)